verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

     -l job-name=verrazzano-uninstall-${MYVZ} \
     -o jsonpath="{.items[0].metadata.name}")
 ```
-{{% alert title="NOTE" color="warning" %}}
+## Configuring custom recycler POD Template
 Verrazzano requires `PersistentVolumes` for several of its components.
 These `PersistentVolumes` are recycled by Kubernetes.
-As explained in this [link](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle), some Kubernetes platforms like [OLCNE](/docs/setup/platforms/OLCNE/OLCNE.md) can have a custom recycle Pod defined.
+As explained [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle), some Kubernetes platforms like [OLCNE]({{< relref "/docs/setup/platforms/OLCNE/OLCNE.md" >}}) can have a custom recycle Pod defined.
 This Pod could require access to images which may not be available to the environment.
-For example in case of [local registry setup](/docs/setup/private-registry/private-registry/) without access to public internet, the Pod defined in the preceding link will fail to start because it will not be able to pull the public `k8s.gcr.io/busybox` image.
+For example, in the case of [local registry setup]({{< relref "/docs/setup/private-registry/private-registry/" >}}) without access to the public internet, the Pod previously defined will fail to start because it will not be able to pull the public `k8s.gcr.io/busybox` image.
 In such cases, it is required to have the specified container image locally on the Kubernetes node or in the local registry and use the argument `--pv-recycler-pod-template-filepath-nfs` to specify a custom pod template for the recycler.
-For example, to configure the recycler pod template on an OLCNE based Verrazzano cluster,
+ For example, to configure the recycler pod template on an OLCNE based Verrazzano cluster:
 1. Configure the the recycler pod template as a `ConfigMap` entry.
     ```
     apiVersion: v1